shnparker/react-custom-toolchain/README.md

-# React Custom Toolchain Demo - Work in Progress
+# React Custom Toolchain Demo

 This is a demo of a custom toolchain for React projects.

 ## What is this?

-The aim of this spike is to create a React SPA from scratch that mimics the functionality of [Create React App](https://create-react-app.dev/).
+The aim of this spike is to create a React SPA from scratch that mimics the core functionality of [Create React App](https://create-react-app.dev/).
 The goal is to create a toolchain that is as easy to use as CRA, but with the flexibility to add and remove tools as needed.
+CRA supports many features, I will not be implementing all of them, but rather a subset of them that are most commonly used.

-For any React project, there are a few things that are required:
+For any React project to function, there are a few things required in the toolchain to get started:

 1. A package manager (yarn, npm, etc)
 2. A bundler (webpack, rollup, etc)
-3. A compiler (babel, typescript, etc) - technically this is a transpiler in the case of typescript and JSX
+3. A compiler (babel, typescript, etc)

+_Note: Technically speaking it is a transpiler in the case of TypeScript and TSX/JSX, but I'll use the term compiler for simplicity._

-The rest is optional, but the configuration of this toolchain must support the following:
+## What is in this demo project?

+The toolchain is a set of tools that are used to build the project.
+The toolchain is responsible for compiling the code, bundling the code, and running the code.
+The toolchain is also responsible for running tests, linting, and formatting the code.
+Further configuration is required to get the project to a point where it can be deployed to production and provide a good developer experience.
+This includes:

-- A web server
+- ✅ A running web server for development
-- Separate development and production builds
+- ✅ Separate development and production build pipelines
-- Hot reloading
+- ✅ Hot reloading
-- Code splitting
+- ✅ Code splitting
-- Minification
+- ✅ Production Minification and Optimization
-- CSS and other assets such as images
+- ✅ Handling CSS and other assets such as images
-- TypeScript
+- ✅ TypeScript
-- Jest as a test runner
+- ✅ Jest / Testing Library configured
-- Environment variables
+- ✅ Environment variables
-- PostCSS
+- ✅ PostCSS + TailwindCSS
-- Custom path aliases
+- ✅ Custom path aliases
-- A public folder
+- ❌ A public folder for static assets - work still in progress

+## What is excluded?

+The following features are not included in this demo project:

+- ❌ Progressive Web App (PWA) Support
+- ❌ Offline Support with a Service Worker
+- ❌ CSS Modules
+- ❌ Sass / Less / Stylus
+- ❌ CSS-in-JS
+- ❌ Web Workers

 ## General project scaffolding

 To keep the project simple and clean, I've used the following general tools that do not influence the toolchain, but the project as a whole.
-Tailwind is just here to test if PostCSS works.
+TailwindCSS is just here to test if PostCSS works since it depends on it.

-**Project Scaffolding**

 - [ESLint](https://eslint.org/) - Enforcement of coding rules
 - [Prettier](https://prettier.io/) - Autoformatting code